Barley with Cauliflower and Vegetable Broth

 Barley with cauliflower and vegetable broth.

-A tasty and quite filling healthy dish, easy and economical to make, it will give us the right energy to face our day with healthy energy, without overloading our digestive system.
+A healthy, tasty, and quite filling dish, easy and economical to make, gives us the right energy to face our day with healthy vigor, without burdening our digestive system.

-It is very easy to make, but if you already have vegetable broth or soup ready, you can directly cook the cauliflower and barley with it, making it an excellent leftover dish.
+It’s very easy to make, but if you already have ready-made cut vegetable broth or minestrone, you can directly cook the cauliflower and barley, making it an excellent leftover dish.

 Alternatively, you can use broccoli instead of cauliflower, and any other grain instead of barley.

-This recipe is available both in a traditional way and with the Bimby.
+This recipe is prepared both traditionally and with the Bimby.

 I thought of these recipes for you: